alfonsof/aws-python-examples/README.md

 **Storage - Amazon S3:**

 * [awss3create-capi](/awss3create-capi) - AWS S3 Create (Client API): Example of how to handle S3 buckets and create a new S3 bucket using the Client API (low-level).
+* [awss3create-rapi](/awss3create-rapi) - AWS S3 Create (Resource API): Example of how to handle S3 buckets and create a new S3 bucket using the Resource API (high-level).
+* [awss3delete-capi](/awss3delete-capi) - AWS S3 Delete (Client API): Example of how to handle S3 buckets and delete a  S3 bucket using the Client API (low-level).
-* [awss3delete-rapi](/awss3delete-rapi) - AWS S3 Create (Resource API): Example of how to handle S3 buckets and delete a S3 bucket using the Resource API (high-level).
+* [awss3delete-rapi](/awss3delete-rapi) - AWS S3 Delete (Resource API): Example of how to handle S3 buckets and delete a S3 bucket using the Resource API (high-level).

 For instructions on running the code, please consult the README in each folder.